 The Adobe Logo

 Our current logo has represented Adobe since 1993.
 The slight changes we’re making focus on ensuring the mark is as functional as possible at all sizes and across all surfaces.
-With that context, we are shifting to a single colour, all-red logo, and are refreshing the specific colour red to be warmer and more contemporary.
+With that context, we are shifting to a single color, all-red logo, and are refreshing the specific color red to be warmer and more contemporary.

 Adobe Creative Cloud

-Colour plays an important role in the way we express Creative Cloud and our broad range of creative products.
-The new Creative Cloud logo brings the colours of our product brands and our new corporate red together into one beautiful gradient that represents the importance of creativity.
+Color plays an important role in the way we express Creative Cloud and our broad range of creative products.
+The new Creative Cloud logo brings the colors of our product brands and our new corporate red together into one beautiful gradient that represents the importance of creativity.
 We are also increasing the weight of the Creative Cloud logo itself to increase legibility and scalability.

 For product logos, we’ll use our 2-letter mnemonic system across the whole portfolio (e.g. Ps represents Adobe Photoshop.)
 We’ll also be adding 3-letter mnemonics to the system to help customers better identify product families, for example Adobe Photoshop (Ps) and Adobe Photoshop Camera (PsC).
-We are also using colour to organise products into categories such as Video & Motion or Photography, to ensure customers can easily find the products they need.
-Product logo colours have been optimised for accessibility as well.
+We are also using color to organize products into categories such as Video & Motion or Photography, to ensure customers can easily find the products they need.
+Product logo colors have been optimized for accessibility as well.

 Creative Cloud and all product logos will have rounded corners so that the system can flex to accommodate the range of operating systems and devices our products can be used on.
 We are removing the border for this reason as well.